Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

+In thermodynamic equilibrium, this osmotic potential is minimized.
+The difference in osmotic potential between two states can be expressed as:

+The value of \( P_{\text{control}} \) that provides the transition point is found where this integral equals zero.
+This indicates that the areas under and above the controlled pressure line on the swelling pressure curve are equal, ensuring phase equilibrium and indicating a phase transition \cite{brochard2017nanoscale, brochard2021swelling}.

+The obtained swelling pressures from our simulations are visually presented in Fig~\ref{fig:fig11}, marked with filled circle symbols and lines.
+Solid lines indicate stable regions, dashed lines indicate metastable regions and transparent lines indicate unstable regions.
+The points show the transitions, which are obtained using the explained equations.

-The obtained swelling pressures from our simulations are visually presented in Fig~\ref{fig:fig9}, marked with filled diamond symbols.
-An exponential trend emerges as we examine the relationship between swelling pressure and dry densities, consistent with patterns observed in previous experimental and simulation studies with pure water and saline solutions \cite{sun2015estimation, akinwunmi2020swelling, akinwunmi2019influence, agus2008method}.
+The overall trend suggests that the stepwise stable regions can be described by two confining exponential equations.
+This is consistent with patterns observed in previous consistent with patterns observed in previous experimental and simulation studies with pure water and saline solutions \cite{sun2015estimation, akinwunmi2020swelling, akinwunmi2019influence, agus2008method}.

 To validate our simulation results, we compared them with data from experimental studies.
-In Fig~\ref{fig:fig9}, we include swelling pressure for 24 different bentonites, each with different compositions or exchangeable cations (Clay materials (Exp.1))\cite{kumpulainen2011mineralogical}.
+In Fig~\ref{fig:fig11}, we include swelling pressure for 24 different bentonites, each with different compositions or exchangeable cations (Clay materials (Exp.1))\cite{kumpulainen2011mineralogical}.
 We also reference the swelling pressure data for Wyoming MX-80 bentonite, dominated by either Ca (Ca-MMT (Exp.2)) or Na (Na-MMT (Exp.2)) \cite{karnland2006mineralogy}.
 Additionally, we present measurements of swelling pressure in bentonite (Exp.3) containing 50-60\% MMT with Ca$^{2+}$ and Mg$^{2+}$ exchangeable cations \cite{agus2008method}, and compared them with Bucher \textit{et al.} and Sitz \textit{et al.} work (Bentonite (Exp.4-5)) \cite{bucher1984quelldruck, sitz1997materialuntersuchungen}.

-At lower densities, below 1.5 g/cm³, our results are consistent with experimental data which are shown by empty circled markers \cite{kumpulainen2011mineralogical, karnland2006mineralogy, bucher1984quelldruck, sitz1997materialuntersuchungen, agus2008method}, revealing relatively high pressures for Na-MMT as compared to Ca- and Cu-MMT.
-However, as we venture into higher-density regimes, the swelling of Ca-MMT surpasses that of Na- and Cu-MMT, with Cu-MMT occupying an intermediary position between the other two.
-In this higher-density region, our calculations exhibit a tendency to overestimate swelling pressures as compared to available experimental results.
-This disparity can be attributed to the fact that our simulated models involve two perfectly stacked MMT clays, whereas natural bentonite clay typically comprises mineral impurities, including both non-oriented swelling and non-swelling minerals.
-Also, water percentage used in experiments and simulations can affect the results (in other words, the reference experiments are highly sensitive to environmental conditions).